 Here are some simple tips to help you get the most out of your balance transfer card, so you can clear your debt and develop a healthier relationship with credit.

 Tip 1.
 Cancel your old credit card.

 When you transfer a balance from an existing card, that card remains open until you choose to close the account.

 Having a card in your wallet with a zero balance and large credit limit available can make it tempting to spend.
 But, if you do that, you will have an even bigger debt to pay off, with interest continuing to accrue on your new balance on the old card.

 Tip 2.
-Work out a repayment plan.
+Work out a repayment plan

-Instead, set up a repayment plan that allows you to pay off your transferred balance within the introductory period.
+Set up a repayment plan that allows you to pay off your transferred balance within the introductory period.
 Using a repayment calculator can help you with this, allowing you to work out how much you will need to pay back each month.

-Doing this should encourage you to pay off as much of your transferred balance as possible.
+Setting up an automatic repayment could make the process easier.
 The aim is to clear the entire transferred balance by the end of the introductory period, before interest starts accruing.

 Tip 3.
 Consider whether you want to spend on the new card

 Paying off your transferred balance should be your main focus.
 If you can only afford to pay off that much each month, it may be best to avoid spending more on the card until the balance transfer is cleared.